 Queeriosity is a place for queer and questioning youth to simply be and have their emerging artistic and activist voices celebrated.
 We aim to create safe spaces for LGBTQ youth to tell their stories to a supportive group of their peers and allies.
 If you’ve felt your identity overcrowding the tiny boxes of American love and sexuality, Queeriosity is for you.

 SIX-WEEK WRITING WORKSHOP

 We facilitate a writing & performance workshop that explores how self-identified LGBTQ youth develop a deeper awareness of their sexual identities while celebrating their queerness.
 Workshop includes a stipend for participation.
-Interested youth ages 14 – 19 must apply by deadline mentioned below.
+Applications for 2015 have closed.

 4:30pm – 6:30pm at Youth Speaks Offices

 1663 Mission Street, Suite 604, San Francisco

 If selected for this program, you will receive:

 • 18 hours worth of personal and artistic development education

 • $13/hour stipend for participating in a six week writing & performance series

 • An opportunity to perform at the Queeriosity Performance Showcase as part of the annual National Queer Arts Festival in June